dekuNukem/RGBeeb/README.md

 ![Alt text](photos/cases.png)

-As you can see, apparently 5.25" bays just isn't thing anymore!
+As you can see, apparently 5.25" bays just isn't a thing anymore!
 Instead there is a blank space where it used to be, to the horror of *dozens* of retro modding enthusiasts.

 (yes I know there's a case with 2 bays right in that photo, but I need 4 for two drives)